Procurement – General

 - ePro and Show-Me Shop login (You must have access to PeopleSoft eProcurement to use this system)

-- PS Access contact is Shelly DeJaynes.
+- For PS access, work with your fiscal contact person.
 Please refer to eProcurement Training for Campus for information required for the access.

 Tips for shoppers:

 - Show-Me Shop items should not be included in the same order as non-catalog items (regular PO).

 - Non-catalog items have a limit of one vendor and up to 99 line items.

 - Show-Me Shop orders have a limit of one "ship-to code" per vendor per requisition.